Australia says it will pursue all avenues on reports of China coal restrictions

 Beijing’s opaque action in the resources sector involved “disruption through use of state influence with different companies”, Birmingham said on Tuesday.

-Minerals Council Australia chief executive Tania Constable said the success of Australia and China’s trade in minerals relied on a “rules-based trade system”.

-The council encouraged the “Australian and Chinese governments to work together to resolve these issues and restore stability to the long-term trading relationship,” she said in a statement.
+Minerals Council Australia chief executive Tania Constable said the success of Australia and China’s trade in minerals relied on a “rules-based trade system” and urged the two governments to restore stability to the long-term trading relationship.

 The Chinese embassy last month outlined grievances about restrictions on Chinese investment in Australia, and criticism of China by Australian parliamentarians and the media.